Updated for 2020

-Anderson currently offers two brands: Virginia Vintage and Anderson, with each brand made up of several different collections of both solid and engineered hardwood.
-Anderson is also of particular interest as it is one of the few flooring brands on the market that does its plank texturing (such as hand scraping, wire-brushing and so on) by actual humans as opposed to by machine, giving each plank a truly unique character.
+Anderson Tuftex currently offers 31 designs of engineered hardwood flooring, with several of the options available in more than one color.
+Anderson Tuftex is also of particular interest as it is one of the few flooring brands on the market that does its plank texturing (such as hand scraping, wire-brushing and so on) by actual humans as opposed to by machine, giving each plank a truly unique character.

-The advantage of such a large range is that there is definitely something to suit every taste here; and they include both domestic wood species such as oak, walnut, birch, cherry, hickory, pecan, maple, and exotic wood species including Brazilian cherry, tigerwood, sapele, santos mahogany, acacia and cabreuva.
+The other advantage of the hardwood expertise of Bruce is that there are both domestic wood species such as oak, walnut, birch, cherry, hickory, pecan, maple, and exotic wood species including Brazilian cherry, tigerwood, sapele, santos mahogany, acacia and cabreuva.

 To Get Started

-With excellent green credentials – locally sourced materials from suppliers that have reforestation programs and using environmentally-friendly manufacturing processes – the engineered flooring available at From the Forest is definitely worth investigating.
+With excellent green credentials – locally sourced materials from suppliers that have reforestation programs and using eco-friendly manufacturing processes – the engineered flooring available at From the Forest is definitely worth investigating.

 Located in Wisconsin, this relative new-comer to the flooring market has been expanding since its launch in 2007 to now offer seven collections of attractive engineered floors covering a range of styles, colors and sizes.

 What we like most about their products is that the wood veneer layer of each collection has been sliced from the log in specific ways to create a specific look.